eleonard214/https-gweb-sprint-challenge-single-page-applications-webpt25/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch allows you to specify a match for the route, say you wanted a specific file in a folser but wanted it to be semi dynamic, you would use useRouteMatch ex: useRouteMatch('/folder/:filename'). easier than having to use switches for each individual file.

 1. How would you explain form validation to someone who has never programmed before?

+form validation just checks to make sure the user entered the right specs, such as an actual email address for the email, etc.

 1. In 1-2 sentences, define end to end testing.

+End to End testing tests everything the user can possibly do.

 ## Instructions